rachelslaybaugh/shell-novice/01-filedir.md

 (The final straw was when she found herself creating a directory called `revised-revised-results-3`.)

-> my names her directories "year-month-day",
+> Nelle names her directories "year-month-day",
 > with leading zeroes for months and days,
 > because the shell displays file and directory names in alphabetical order.
 > If she used month names,